amirnakar/amirnakar/README.md

 # Past Projects
 ## 💊🔬🦠 Project Carbatech - Bacterial Diagnostics
-Since 2019, I've been studying medical applications of Raman spectroscopy.
+Between 2019-2021, I worked on medical applications of Raman spectroscopy.
-The work is done with a wonderful team, under the supervision of [Prof. Juergen Popp](https://www.ipc.uni-jena.de/en/research+groups/popp+group) and Dr. Petra Roesch
+The work was done with a wonderful team, under the supervision of [Prof. Juergen Popp](https://www.ipc.uni-jena.de/en/research+groups/popp+group) and Dr. Petra Roesch

-We are trying to use Raman spectroscopy for fast diagnostics of antibiotic resistant bacteria in hospitals.
+We were trying to use Raman spectroscopy for fast diagnostics of antibiotic resistant bacteria in hospitals.

-In our work, we collect spectra directly from bacterial cells, and use machine learning algorithms (such as SVMs) to learn and predict whether those bacteria will be resistant to drugs.
+In our work, we collected spectra directly from bacterial cells, and used machine learning algorithms (such as SVMs) to predict whether those bacteria are resistant to drugs.
 The idea --> to help doctors be able to prescribe the right drug 💊, to kill off the infection 🦠 - FAST!

 ### 📄 Peer Reviewed Publication: